thisismahabadi/php-swoole-slack/README.md

 ## Introduction

-This is a simple mvc application to interact with Slack which is written in PHP and using Swoole framework.
+This is a simple MVC application to interact with Slack which is written in PHP and using Swoole framework.

 ## Please Note

-Make sure that you've already installed swoole. you can use [this link](https://www.swoole.co.uk/) to do it.
+Make sure that you've already installed Swoole. you can use [this link](https://www.swoole.co.uk/) to do it.

 ## Usage

-In order to run it, at the first you need to change the token property with yours in the file `BaseModel.php` located in `src/Models` folder.
+To run it, at first you need to change the token property with yours in the file `BaseModel.php` located in the `src/Models` folder.

 Then try to `Dumps the autoloader` by just __one__ of the following commands: